 According to classic psychological learning theory, having a higher drive increases the probability of engaging in dominant (i.e., well-learned) behaviors; at the same time, the likelihood of engaging in non-dominant (i.e., poorly learned) behaviors decreases.
 If we apply this theory to the human sex drive, the logical prediction that follows is that having a higher sex drive should increase attraction only to your desired sex.
 In other words, a high sex drive should make a heterosexual person more attracted to members of the other sex but not the same sex, while a gay or lesbian person should be more attracted to members of the same sex but not the other sex.
 But is this really the case?
-A fascinating set of studies recently revealed that this prediction is not universally supported.
-Specifically, while it does hold for men, it does not for women.1 Among most women, a high sex drive actually appears to increase attraction to both sexes.
+A fascinating set of studies reveals that this prediction is not universally supported.
+Specifically, while it does hold for men, it does not for women .
+Among most women, a high sex drive is related to increased attraction to both males and females.

 To test this idea, three separate studies were conducted in which a total of over 3,600 men and women of varying sexuality participated.
 Each participant completed a survey that measured their sexual orientation, sex drive, and degree of sexual attraction to men and women.
 Among heterosexual male participants, high sex drive was correlated with increased attraction to women but not to men across all of the studies.
 Gay male participants showed just the reverse—for them, high sex drive was associated with increased attraction to men but not women.